 Any person violating any section of this division shall be deemed guilty of an offense and, upon conviction, shall be punished as provided in section 1-7.
 Any licensee or any other person who fails to furnish any return required to be made or who fails or refuses to furnish a supplemental return or other data required by the mayor and council or who renders a false or fraudulent return shall be deemed guilty of an offense and, upon conviction, shall be punished as provided in this section.

-(Ord. of 9-7-1999, § 1(4-331))

 Sec.
 6-420.
 Authority and requirement of licensee to collect.

-Every licensee or his agent is authorized and directed to collect the tax imposed in this division from purchasers of alcoholic beverages by the drink within the licensed premises.
-Such licensee or agent shall furnish such information as may be required by the mayor and council to facilitate the collection of the tax.
+Every licensee or his or her Designated Agent is authorized and directed to collect the tax imposed in this division from purchasers of alcoholic beverages by the drink within the licensed premises.
+Such licensee or Designated Agent shall furnish such information as may be required by the mayor and council to facilitate the collection of the tax.

-(Ord. of 9-7-1999, § 1(4-323))

 Sec.
 6-421.
 Collection; receipts. rules and regulations.